Guide Likely

 The True Measure of Success

 Ultimately, the quality of NPC AI won’t be measured in technical specs or marketing bullet points.
-It will come down to one criterion: will a GTA 6 NPC, like that rain-soaked character in Saint Denis, make you forget that it’s a computer program?
+It comes down to one criterion: will a GTA 6 NPC, like that rain-soaked stranger in Saint Denis, make you forget for a moment that it’s a computer program?

-If Rockstar pulls that off in a modern urban environment — with its crowds, its cars, its phones, its social media, its thousand daily micro-interactions — then yes, GTA 6 will have pushed gaming forward.
-Not with trendy generative AI, but with what Rockstar does best: craft.
-Detail.
-Obsession.
+If Rockstar pulls that off in a modern urban environment, with its crowds, its cars, its phones, its thousand daily micro-interactions, then GTA 6 will have moved the medium forward.
+Not through generative AI, but through what the studio has always done best: craft, detail, and a near-pathological attention to the small things.

 Share